haruhisa-enomoto/fd-applet/README.md

 Replace `<task>` with one of the following (which are in the `Main` group):

-- `runFrontend`: Run the frontend
+- `runFront`: Run the frontend
 - `runServer`: Run the server (without building the frontend)
 - `buildServerJar`: Build the server fat JAR in `build/fd-applet-fat.jar`
 - `distAll`: Create distribution archives for all platforms

-During development, you'll typically run `runFrontend` and `runServer` simultaneously.
+During development, you'll typically run `runFront` and `runServer` simultaneously.